The Lark Ascending (Vaughan Williams): Critical and public reception

 Frank Howes, in his The Music of Ralph Vaughan Williams written towards the end of the composer's life, observes that the work is distinctively Vaughan Williams's own and "like nothing else in music – Beethoven's two Romances for violin and orchestra are the nearest parallels".
 Like other commentators, Howes remarks on the composer's choice of the term "A Romance" for the piece.
 It was a term he applied to some of his most profoundly lyrical utterances such as the slow movements of the Piano Concerto and the Fifth Symphony.
 Howes adds, "'Romance' for Vaughan Williams is devoid of erotic connotation … The lark may be calling to his mate but it sounds more like joie de vivre on a spring morning with a slight haze in the air."

-In a 2011 poll of BBC listeners to choose Britain's Desert Island Discs, the work was the chosen favourite.
-From 2007 to 2010, the piece was voted number one in the Classic FM annual "Hall of Fame" poll, over Elgar's Cello Concerto, Rachmaninoff's Piano Concerto No. 2, Mozart's Clarinet Concerto and another work of Vaughan Williams, the Fantasia on a Theme by Thomas Tallis.
-In 2011–2013 it was supplanted by the Rachmaninoff work but was placed first in 2014, 2015, 2016 and 2017, and took third place in 2018.

-In 2011, in a radio poll of New Yorkers for preferences of music to commemorate the tenth anniversary of the 9/11 terrorist attacks, The Lark Ascending ranked second.
-The Lark Ascending has been a consistent favourite in Radio New Zealand Concert's annual New Year's Day countdown programme, Settling the Score.
-It has ranked number one every year from 2007 to 2012, and placed highly in other years.
+In polls of listeners to classical music stations in Australia, Britain, New Zealand and the US the work has frequently topped or been high in the polling.